cssninjaStudio/vuero/documentation/button/v-button-base-documentation.md

   clicked: 0
 ---

-### V-Button
+### VButton

-Vuero provides a `<V-Button />` component if you don't want to use the simple Html button.
-V-Buttons can be made bold and rounded by using the `bold` and `rounded` props on the component.
+Vuero provides a `<VButton />` component if you don't want to use the simple Html button.
+VButtons can be made bold and rounded by using the `bold` and `rounded` props on the component.

 <!--code-->